Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties

-Bayesian inference is commonly done by Markov Chain Monte Carlo (MCMC) sampling methods \cite{Neal1995, Welling2011, li2016preconditioned} or Variational Inference (VI) methods that are faster to train but less accurate \cite{Graves2011, Blundell2015}.
-Avoiding formal Bayesian inference is also possible by adopting ensemble methods such as Monte Carlo (MC) Dropout \cite{Gal2016} and deep ensembles \cite{Lakshminarayanan2017}.
-Although not strictly Bayesian, MC Dropout can be interpreted as a Variational Bayesian approximation that has additional scalability but even lower accuracy (no free lunch).
+Bayesian inference is commonly performed using Markov Chain Monte Carlo (MCMC) sampling methods \cite{Neal1995, Welling2011, li2016preconditioned} or Variational Inference (VI) methods, which are faster to train but less accurate \cite{Graves2011, Blundell2015}.
+Avoiding formal Bayesian inference is also possible by adopting ensemble methods such as Monte Carlo (MC) Dropout \cite{Gal2016} and deep ensembles \cite{Lakshminarayanan2017, fort2020deepensembleslosslandscape}.
+Although not strictly Bayesian, MC-Dropout can be interpreted as a Variational Bayesian approximation that has additional scalability but even lower accuracy (no free lunch).

 The practical difficulties of training BNNs have limited their widespread use.
-Therefore, they are often trained by disregarding aleatoric uncertainty or treating it as homoscedastic (constant data noise).
-Treating such constant noise as a hyperparameter is also possible, but impractical for large-scale or complex problems \cite{Abdar2021}.
-Instead, a seminal contribution has shown that training an MVE network by MC Dropout could approximately disentangle aleatoric and epistemic uncertainties for heteroscedastic regression and classification \cite{Kendall2017}.
-However, the essential challenges faced when training MVE networks are not solved by ensembling them, and the lack of accuracy associated with MC Dropout raises questions about their ability to make high-quality predictions and truly disentangle epistemic and aleatoric uncertainties \cite{mucsanyi2024benchmarking}.
+Therefore, they are often trained by disregarding aleatoric uncertainty or assuming homoscedastic noise, which can be set as a hyperparameter but is impractical for complex problems \cite{Abdar2021}.
+Instead, the end-to-end training of an MVE network by MC-Dropout \cite{Kendall2017} or deep ensembling \cite{wang2025credal} is reported to approximately disentangle aleatoric and epistemic uncertainties for heteroscedastic regression and classification.
+However, the essential challenges faced when training MVE networks are not solved by ensembling them, and the lack of accuracy associated with MC-Dropout raises questions about their ability to make high-quality predictions and truly disentangle epistemic and aleatoric uncertainties \cite{ValdenegroToro2022, mucsanyi2024benchmarking}.
 This has motivated other authors to propose different solutions.
 A non-Bayesian solution to separate uncertainties was proposed by introducing a high-order evidential distribution, i.e., considering priors over the likelihood function instead of over network weights \cite{Amini2020}.
 Another proposal has been to use a natural reparameterization combined with an approximate Laplace expansion to estimate epistemic uncertainty \cite{Immer2023}.
-Still, a recent investigation \cite{mucsanyi2024benchmarking} has shown that no current method achieves reliable uncertainty disentanglement.
+Still, a recent investigation \cite{mucsanyi2024benchmarking} suggests that no current method achieves reliable uncertainty disentanglement.